sasanarakkha/study-tools/sutta-pitaka-vocab.md

 UNDER DEVELOPMENT

 Made for memorization of some words from Sutta Piṭaka.
-It is available for public testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLScNC5v2gQbBCM3giXfYIib9zrp-WMzwJuf_iVXEMX2re4BFFw/viewform?usp=pp_url&amp;entry.1433863141=SuttaPitaka).
+It is available for testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLScNC5v2gQbBCM3giXfYIib9zrp-WMzwJuf_iVXEMX2re4BFFw/viewform?usp=pp_url&amp;entry.1433863141=SuttaPitaka).
 Be sure to regularly download the latest content here.

 This tool is recommended to be for advance Pāli students.